 Actual by Phase 2 Midpoint: System designs have been submitted to NYCHA, and final approval will be granted after the lease agreement is signed.
-Permits were expected to have been received by Q2, but lease negotiations continued into Q3.
-Solar One anticipates permits to be received in Q3.
+Solar One anticipates permits to be received in early Q4 due to delays on lease finalization.